 The early demos were developed by Fisher and communicated internally on February 17, 2010.
-It felt exhilarating - we were demonstrating what we felt to be entirely new experiences like:
+It felt exhilarating-we were demonstrating what we felt to be entirely new experiences like:

-- the immediate integration of Excel spreadsheets into F# programming with auto-complete and type-checking; - the immediate integration of scalable semantic-web information sources such as the entity graph called Freebase (Bollacker, Evans, Paritosh, Sturge, & Taylor, 2008), again with auto-complete and type-checking; - directly referencing multiple databases in a single data script in a strongly-typed way.
+- The immediate integration of the data and structure of Excel spreadsheets into F# programming with auto-complete and type-checking; - The immediate integration of scalable semantic-web information sources such as the entity graph called Freebase [Bollacker et al. 2008], again with auto-complete and type-checking, see Figure 5a; - Directly referencing multiple databases in a single data script in a strongly-typed way, see Figure 5b.